-ADHD & Learning Disorder Evaluations
+ADHD, Mood, & Learning Disorder Evaluations

 What does the Assessment process involve?

 Through the assessment process, I help to uncover the areas that are challenging you, as well as identify your strengths!
 Here is the breakdown of the assessment process: The assesment process begins with a clinical interview where you and I will sit down together (usually over telehealth/video) and review your current and past struggles.
 You will complete a number of inventories and questionnaires at home and return to me via email for review.
 I will also review any records you have from school report cards, college transcripts, and previous testing.
 That’s all just to get us started…

 What happens on the first day of testing?

-What happens next?
+What happens after testing?

 Once testing is completed.
 I score and evaluate everything you have done, and also review the records you have provided me.
 This is followed by a feedback session where you will learn your diagnosis, learn more about your specific strengths and challenges, receive guidance on how to begin managing your condition(s), and receive referrals to specialists to help with your next steps.